-‘World’s Hottest Nurse’ Lauren Drain Squats In A Crochet Bikini On The Beach While Lifting Unusual Weights
+'World's Hottest Nurse' Lauren Drain Squats In A Crocheted Bikini On The Beach While Lifting Unusual Weights

-Lauren Drain rocked some unconventional workout wear during her Mexican getaway, and she also used unusual weights while working her glutes, quads, and hamstrings.
+Lauren Drain rocked some unconventional workout wear during her Mexican getaway and also used unusual weights while working her glutes, quads, and hamstrings.
 She took to Instagram on Saturday to show her 3.7 million followers the outdoor gym that she discovered during her trip.

 Lauren, 35, rose to fame as a bikini competitor and fitness model, but her day job helped her score her unofficial title as "The World's Hottest Nurse."
 Her latest IG video reminded her online audience how she earned the "Hottest" designation.
 She was filmed on a gorgeous beach in Tulum, where she has been enjoying a relaxing getaway.
 However, her footage made it evident that she's not slacking when it comes to her exercise routine.

-Lauren was shown performing a set of squats while visiting Tulum’s famous “Jungle Gym.”
-The unique outdoor fitness center features equipment that’s mostly made out of wood and bamboo.
-Lauren’s barbell appeared to be metal, but the massive weights on it were large hunks of wood shaped to look like bigger versions of the metal weights used in most gyms.
+Lauren performed a set of squats while visiting Tulum's famous "Jungle Gym."
+The unique outdoor fitness center featured equipment that's mostly made out of wood and bamboo.
+Lauren's barbell appeared to be metal, but the massive weights on it were large hunks of wood shaped to look like bigger versions of the metal weights used in most gyms.

 Lauren sweated it out on a small wooden platform covered with sand.
 As she worked her lower body, she also worked on her tan.
-She left little of her skin — including her buns — hidden from the sun by rocking a white crochet bikini.
+She left little of her skin — including her buns — hidden from the sun by rocking a white crocheted bikini.
 Her adjustable string top had triangle cups and ties around the neck and back.
-Her bottoms boasted a cheeky back that showed off the results of all her had work on her glutes.
-The waist was embellished with cowrie shell trim.
-The shiny white shells swayed and jiggled as Lauren squatted.
+Her bottoms boasted a cheeky back that showed off the results of all her hard work on her glutes.
+The waist was embellished with cowrie shell trim, as the shiny white shells swayed and jiggled as Lauren squatted.

-On her feet, the fitness model wore a pair of cream-colored sandals.
-Each shoe featured two wide straps around the ankle, and they were trimmed with small tassels.
-Lauren wore her blond hair styled half-up in pigtails.

 The turquoise sea was visible in the distance behind the petite powerhouse, along with a stretch of beach.
 The soundtrack that she chose for her video was the TikTok hit "Adderall (Corvette Corvette)" by Popp Hunna.